sastpg/voyager-llama/README.md

 ## Config

-You need create `config.json` according to the format of `conf/config.json.keep.this` in `conf` directory.
+You need to create `config.json` according to the format of `conf/config.json.keep.this` in `conf` directory.

 - `server_host`: LLaMa backend server ip.
 - `server_port`: LLaMa backend server port.